LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

         This field isn't shown if you've selected an [external knowledge base that doesn't use LivePerson AI](knowledge-base-external-knowledge-bases-external-kbs-without-liveperson-ai.html).
 In this case, the results are simply those returned by the call to the external CMS.

     * **Max number of answers**: Select the number of results to return from the knowledge base, anywhere from one to three.
 The default value is one.
-    * **Auto rendering format**: Select the type of automatic rendering to use: rich format or plain text format.
-Alternatively, select “No auto rendering.”
-Automatic rendering is discussed farther above.
+    * **Answer layout**: Select "Structured," "Simple," or "Custom" based on your requirements.
+These layout options are discussed farther above.
-    * **Link text for content URL**: Enter the label to use for the link to the article's content URL.
+    * **Link text for content URL**: This setting is available only when you select "Structured" for the **Answer layout**.
+Enter the label to use for the link to the article's content URL.
 The link will open the URL in a new window.
-This field is not available if you select "Plain text format" or “No auto rendering” for **Auto rendering format**, since it is not applicable in these cases.
+    * **Default image URL**: If you enter an image URL, which is optional, then when an article doesn't have an image, this image is used in the Structured output.
+This presents a uniform consumer experience across all articles, even when some articles have images but others don't.
+You might enter a company logo image here.
+    * **Response data variable**: This setting is available only when you select "Custom" for the **Answer layout**.
+Enter the name of the response data variable that will store the answer results.
+The default variable name is "kb_search."
 7. Click **Save**.
 8. Configure rules that direct the conversation flow based on the search results; this is described below.
-If you’ve selected "No auto rendering" for the **Auto rendering format** setting, you’ll also need to add the interactions that display the article content.
+If you’ve selected "Custom" for the **Answer layout** setting, you’ll also need to add the interactions that display the article content.

 #### Direct the conversation flow based on the result